Eryngium maritimum: Status

-Despite a widespread native European distribution, populations of this species have been declining substantially in the northern parts of its range, with some of these already having become extinct.
+Despite a widespread native European distribution, populations of this species have declined significantly in the northern parts of its range, with some of these already having become extinct.
 It is now threatened or endangered in most European countries and included in endangered plant lists and Red Data Books of several of these countries In Britain, its historic decline may be at least partly attributable to being dug up from the wild on account of its popularity as an ornamental plant in gardens on dry soils.